 Attachment of Earnings Order

-We can apply for an order that the debtor’s employer deducts the debt from their wages in monthly instalments and pays it to you directly.
-Our fees would include advising you, preparing the Court application and sending the Order to the debtor’s employer.
+We can apply for an order that the debtor’s employer deducts the debt from their wages in monthly installments and pays it to you directly.
+Our fees would include advising you, preparing the court application and sending the order to the debtor’s employer.
 The process is likely to take around 4 to 6 weeks if you have the details for the employer; if you do not have these details, the process is likely to take up to 12 weeks depending on Court listing times.

 Third Party Debt Order

-We are not able to carry this work out on a fixed fee, but would be charge on the basis of the time spent at an hourly rate of £146.
+We’re unable to carry this work out on a fixed fee, but instead would charge an hourly rate of £146.00.
 Our fees for an application for a charging order are usually between £500 and £600 plus VAT.
-In addition, you would need to pay a Court fee of £110, Land Registry fees of £46 and the costs of representation at Court which is likely to be around £300 plus VAT
+In addition, you would need to pay a court fee of £110, Land Registry fees of £46 and the costs of representation at court which is likely to be around £300 plus VAT